Yutosaki/dotfiles/README.md

 cargo build --release
 ```
 <br>
-if you can't use lsd or something like that (zsh, cargo ...), you should install like this

-`sudo apt install lsd` or `brew install lsd`
+if you want to use multipass, you should change file name `init.yaml.template` to `init.yaml` in multipass directory and paste your ssh key!